leo/muffin-server/README.md

 ## Use me

-If you'd like to use muffin in production, install it by executing this command:
+If you'd like to use muffin for your next project, simply install our neat command line interface and generate a new boilerplate within the current directory.

 ```
 npm install -g muffin-cli